- Home

 - It’s the method with the highest chance of success nowadays.

-- Can be treated for a variety of problems.
+- It can treat a variety of problems.

 - It can be done even after a tubal ligation.